frankie-mur/mysite/content/posts/my-first-post.md

 +++

 This is my first Hugo site it seems pretty cool....
-I have sest up [PaperMod](https://github.com/adityatelange/hugo-PaperMod/tree/exampleSite) theme and menu bar along with tags and a fuzzy search.
+- Set up theme [PaperMod](https://github.com/adityatelange/hugo-PaperMod/tree/exampleSite), and menu bar along with tags and a fuzzy search.
-I hear Hugo is written in Go, Im interested in learning more about it (possibly Contribute to it?) anyways looking forward to making more posts.
+- I like how Hugo is written in Go, very interested in learning more about it (possibly Contribute to it?), anyways looking forward to making more posts.
 Kaizen!